What is Employee Retention and How to Manage it?

 Are your lines of communication as good as they should be?
 Do people feel they can ask questions?
 The answers should be yes, as good communication is fundamental to a successful business.
 Everyone should feel they have a voice and can say what they feel and contribute ideas that will be listened to.

-It’s also important to conduct employee surveys to find out opinions.
-They can be anonymous so people aren´t afraid to say what they think.
+Conducting employee surveys is also very important to learn opinions.
+Encourage employees to take them, as they can be anonymous so people aren't afraid to say what they think.

 An intranet is a good tool to foster communication, as it reduces the need for formal meetings and allows for quick, easy chats and answers.